OxyContin Addiction Treatment

 About Oxycodone/OxyContin Addiction

-Oxycodone is a strong opiate derived from morphine and is legally prescribed for pain relief.
-Oxycodone is produced in pharmaceutical laboratories from a formula based on naturally occurring opioid substances.
-It achieves its legitimate medical usefulness by disrupting the pain signals that travel back and forth between the brain and body.
-Simultaneously, its presence alters the brain’s chemical balance and triggers euphoric sensations.
-Oxycodone (also known as Oxy, Oxycotto, Oxy 80s, or Hillbilly Heroin) can be found in many prescription painkiller medications, including OxyContin, Percocet (with acetaminophen), Perocdan (with aspirin) and Roxicodone.
+Oxycodone is a strong opiate derived from morphine.
+It is prescribed for pain relief.
+Oxycodone is produced in pharmaceutical laboratories.
+It comes from a formula based on naturally occurring opioid substances.
+It is used for medical reasons because it disrupts pain signals that travel back and forth between the brain and body.
+OxyContin abuse alters the brain’s chemical balance and triggers euphoric feelings.

-Effects of Oxycodone Use
+Effects of OxyContin Abuse

-OxyContin Detox and Rehab Considerations
+OxyContin Detox and Rehab

 OxyContin Addiction Diagnosis